KianAnbarestani/Diffusion-Gan-for-eye-disease-classifciation-/README.md

 ## Datasets

-1. Download [HAM10000](https://challenge.isic-archive.com/data/#2018) or [APTOS2019](https://www.kaggle.com/competitions/aptos2019-blindness-detection/data) dataset.or any dataset you want but you should create a pkl file and customize the database based on the infos .
+1. Download [HAM10000](https://challenge.isic-archive.com/data/#2018) or [APTOS2019](https://www.kaggle.com/competitions/aptos2019-blindness-detection/data) dataset or any dataset you want but you should create a pkl file and customize the database based on the infos .we added a custome loader dataset on the root for this situation.
 Your dataset folder under "your_data_path" should be like:

 dataset/isic2018/